can87683/FlightGear-ADS-B-Companion/README.md

 endorse etiquettes.
 So adsb.lol is the default source.

 Source will be released after final version is done.
 Still having bugs and features to handle.

+# Debug/coding assistants
+DeepSeek, ChatGPT, Perplexity, Gemini, Claude

+Or the time needed would be many folds.
+About 60 hours were levied on debugging/testing.
+Platform/tools used are Debian 12, mingw, pyinstaller, and vscodium.